Graffersid Blogs

 Here are the parameters to be considered while designing the UX:

-• The user journey starts from user signup and would probably end on the last that you want the user to do.
+- The user journey starts with user signup and probably ends with the last that you want the user to do.

 What not to consider while building UX: